-Although Law 7,347 of 1985 and the Consumer Protection Code are the most salient in the class action system in Brazil, other specific statutes also deal with class action-related issues, in parallel with relevant substantive law.
+Although Law 7,347 of 1985 and the Consumer Protection Code are the most relevant in the class action system in Brazil, other specific statutes also deal with class action-related issues, in parallel with relevant substantive law.
 Among these statutes are the Securities Market Investors Protection Act, the Persons with Disabilities Act, the Children and Juveniles Act, the Administrative Misconduct Act and the Elderly Act.2 In this context, legal scholars say that the Brazilian regulatory framework truly provides a class action system, underpinned primarily by the above-mentioned Law 7,347 of 1985 and the Consumer Protection Code.3

-Following 35 years of experience in the use of class actions in Brazil, the general belief is that class actions have in that time contributed significantly to the resolution of collective disputes in Brazil, and Brazilian law undoubtedly sets a pattern for all civil law countries wishing to legislate on and regulate the use of class actions.
+Following more than 35 years of experience in the use of class actions in Brazil, the general belief is that class actions have in that time contributed significantly to the resolution of collective disputes in Brazil, and Brazilian law undoubtedly sets a pattern for all civil law countries wishing to legislate on and regulate the use of class actions.

 The year in review